Skip to main content

 The focus and objectives of the project align with Visit Skåne's strategic direction towards 2030 and have a direct connection to our roadmap, Skåne - where tourism matters.
 Tourism should be part of the solution to societal problems and contribute to sustainable growth in Skåne.

-During the project, Visit Skåne will focus on water issues in collaboration with Simrishamn Municipality.
-In recent years, climate change has highlighted the need to strengthen groundwater resources, which are at their lowest levels precisely when the pressure from the tourism sector is at its highest.
+Visit Skåne is focusing on water issues in collaboration with Simrishamn Municipality.
+The pilot area is Simrishamn and Österlen – a coastal region where tourism's impact on water resources is already noticeable.
+In recent years, climate change has highlighted the need to strengthen groundwater availability, which is at its lowest levels precisely when the pressure from the tourism sector is at its highest.

 3ST, Interreg North Sea, finansierat av EU.
 Logotyp.